What are some pro tips for using Classcraft?

-When a student runs out of Health Points (HP), they fall in battle.
-When a student falls in battle, they will receive a random sentence.
-You’ll have to decide when the sentence has been completed: This process is not automated.
-As it doesn’t affect students’ gameplay experience, they may feel like they don’t need to complete their sentences.
-This may cause issues as students may simply refuse to acknowledge or complete their sentences.
+When a student runs out of Health Points (HP), they fall.
+When a student falls, they will receive a random pledge.
+You’ll have to decide when the pledge has been completed: This process is not automated.
+As it doesn’t affect students’ gameplay experience, they may feel like they don’t need to fulfill their pledges.
+This may cause issues as students may simply refuse to acknowledge or complete their pledges.

-In cases where students categorically refuse to complete sentences, it’s possible to temporarily remove them from their teams by placing them onto a team of their own.
-If they wish to come back into play, they’ll need to complete their sentences.
+In cases where students categorically refuse to fulfill pledges, it’s possible to temporarily remove them from their teams by placing them onto a team of their own.
+If they wish to come back into play, they’ll need to fulfill their pledges.

-If you notice this is an ongoing problem, consider modifying the sentences to something the students can complete in class or while being supervised, like cleaning the desks during lunch, leaving last from class, or losing all AP.
-You can find more examples of sentences and share yours on the Teacher Forums.
+If you notice this is an ongoing problem, consider modifying the pledges to something the students can complete in class or while being supervised, like cleaning the desks during lunch, leaving last from class, or losing all AP.
+You can find more examples of pledges and share yours on the Teacher Forums.

 Teams are an important part of Classcraft, and balanced teams will change social dynamics in your classroom.
 Create academically and behaviorally balanced teams of four to five students.
 Avoid creating teams of friends and instead create teams with students from different social circles and backgrounds.
 This will teach them to work with different people, a skill they can use for their whole life.

 Students should decide which character class they want to play as; however, make sure that each team has at least one Mage, one Guardian, and one Healer.
 You can learn more about creating teams here.

 Collaborative powers are great for promoting teamwork.
 They benefit the whole team and grant a certain amount of XP to the player who used it.
 There are some default collaborative powers in-game; however, you can create new ones that would best suit your classroom.